clementinesurya96/R-Projects/README.md

 2. Statistical Machine Learning: Applying statistical models for regression, classification, clustering, and inference on datasets.

+3. Multivariate Analysis: Analyzing datasets with multiple variables to uncover patterns and relationships.
+This includes techniques such as clustering and Principal Component Analysis (PCA).

-3. Machine Learning Tasks: Tackling complex tasks like image recognition and recommendation systems using advanced algorithms.
+4. Machine Learning Tasks: Tackling complex tasks like image recognition and recommendation systems using advanced algorithms.

 ## 🚀 Getting Started